 As recruiters experience the challenges firsthand, they can tell you clearly what your company is up against.
 Because data drives effective decision making, current metrics matter.
 Here are 10 strategic metrics for CEOs to keep their pulse on.

 When it comes to the nuts and bolts of daily recruiting activities, we've talked before about How To Measure Recruiting Success and shared tips for talent leaders about recruiting metrics.
-Additionally, our friends at ERE have a Standards Recruiting Metrics list which includes definitions and formulas to calculate these.
+Additionally, our friends at ERE have a Standards Recruiting Metrics list which includes definitions and formulas to calculate these recruiting performance metrics.

 Principal Consultant Mike Gonnella, one of our on-staff experts, highlights the importance of the following TA metrics to show the impact of your efforts.
 These can vary based on the industry and project.Application Completion Rate: number of submitted job applications /divided by total number of job applications started